stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

 It seems the review positiveness decreased through the years but recently has been increasing.
-Again, the mean positive review frequency does not change much for different release dates.
+Again, the mean positive review frequency does not change much for games with different release dates.
 This sure helped to answer the question!

 Research question 3, task 3

-The `all_reviews` column was essentially a sentence containing lots of different information, so I decided to extract the number of reviews for further analysis.
+Each value in the `all_reviews` column is essentially a sentence containing lots of different information, so I decided to extract the number of reviews for further analysis.

 ``` r
 extract_number_of_reviews <- function(